 There are a lot of different ways to plant your new plants, and you should think through as carefully as you can what the ultimate look is that you are after.
 We suggest that when planning for in-ground plantings that you remain as flexible as possible for the first few years.
 As with other plants, many gardeners change their minds from time to time about how they want the garden to look.
 Very few gardens look the same 3 or 4 years later.
 The really good news is that bamboo is far more adaptable to change than many other plants, such as trees or shrubs.
 You literally can change the “footprint” or contours of your grove as you see fit from one year to the next with very little effort.
 Ask us to show you how.
 You can see examples here at the nursery, or maybe a video will give you some ideas:

 Now let’s look at some of your options:

 2. Above Ground Permanent Containers-(sometimes called hardscapes)-One customer built one raised bed 2’ high, 8’ deep and 100’ long, then another on the other side of their entrance 75’ long.
 They packed it full with timber bamboos in two rows with all the plants touching each other in the ground.
-The other side, hidden from the public, has landscaping that rivals the best botanical gardens in the country.
-You can see the bamboo in the raised planters along the street in the background here.
+The other side, hidden from the public, has landscaping that rivals the best botanical gardens in the country. .
 On a smaller scale, inner city dwellers are realizing the aesthetic benefit of using bamboo to soften the otherwise hard lines of metal or concrete containers in high rises.